-1 Pensions Institute, Cass Business School, University of Strathclyde, Heriot-Watt University, and Nottingham University Business School, respectively.
+1 University of Strathclyde; Pensions Institute, Cass Business School; Heriot-Watt University; and Nottingham University Business School, respectively.
 The corresponding author is Alistair Byrne, Department of Accounting and Finance, University of Strathclyde, 100 Cathedral Street, Glasgow G4 0LN.
 Email: alistair.byrne@strath.ac.uk.
-The authors are grateful to Debbie Harrison and Stephen Titterington for help in collecting data and to participants at seminars at Copenhagen Business School, IDEI Toulouse, and Watson Wyatt LLP for helpful comments on earlier versions of the paper.
+The authors are grateful to Debbie Harrison and Stephen Titterington for help in collecting data and to participants at the 2005 EFA and EFMA conferences and seminars at Copenhagen Business School, IDEI Toulouse, and Watson Wyatt LLP for helpful comments on earlier versions of the paper.
+They also thank the ESRC for financial support under grant RES-000-27-0014.